wumingx89/TwitterLite/README.md

 The following **additional** features are implemented:

 - [x] Opening the hamburger menu disables the content view.
 You can tap or drag to close menu
-- [x] Dragging/Opening the content view to reveal the hamburger menu has animation to gray out the content view.
+- [x] Dragging/Opening/Closing the content view to reveal the hamburger menu has animation to gray out the content view.
+- [x] Dragging/Opening/Closing the content view will animate certain things.
+For example on the timelines the profile image icon will slowly disappear as the menu opens

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):